camno/Patbi/README.md

 # PATBI
-A fun project, Python Algorithmic Trading Bot with InteractiveBroker(PATBI).
-Using basic tools to build a usable concurrent automatic trading bot.
+Python Algorithmic Trading Bot with InteractiveBroker, PATBI, should automatize orders on all the financial products which are available through InteractiveBroker.

+# Goal
+My goal or my intention is to trade US stocks

+# Disclaimer
+RULE OF THUMB, KNOW YOUR RISKS.
+USE THE SOFTWARE AT YOUR OWN RISK.